2mol/loser-hack/README.md

 - your _nom de guerre_/nickname/battlecry.
 Whichever identifier you prefer.
 The funniest or dumbest name also gets a prize.
 - your preferred language(s) or any other skills you find worthy of mention.
 - your estimated level.
-If you're a beginner it might be worth pairing up with a more advanced programmer with a helper complex
+If you're a beginner we can try pairing you up with a more advanced programmer with a helper complex
 - if you feel very creative: make project suggestions.
 Send them by email, or modify [Projects.md](Projects.md).
 Be brief, we just want to make a list, not write a booklet for your series A round funding.

 Hopefully this will resort in some sort of clustering so that we can facilitate people coagulating into teams. _If_ I'm very motivated I'll make a spreadsheet (!) summarizing the above, so you guys are nudged into being less antisocial.